hritsh/calorify-estore/docs/DesignDoc.md

 ## Executive Summary

 This is a summary of the project.
+Calorify is an estore which is dedicated to allowing the customers to choose and order healthy products in order to cater to their calorie intake requirements.
+We want to provide a platform on which customers can, easily and safely, browse and purchase various healthy food products including salads, wraps, dips and our signature dishes.

 ### Purpose
 > _Provide a very brief statement about the project and the most